GrizzHacks/Beginners-Portal/Tic-Tac-Toe/README.md

                      [0,0,0],
                      [0,0,0]]))
 ```
+#### __What We've Learned__

-`create_board()` is the name of our function, and what we'll use to 'call' the function later on.
+- `create_board()` is the name of our function, and what we'll use to 'call' the function later on.
+    - Functions are weird in that if we don't specify a `return` statement inside of them,they won't give us anything back.
+[This website](https://www.python-course.eu/python3_functions.php) gives a great overview of how `return` works and why we need it.
--- **Note** -- Functions don't actually do anything when we run a file, unless we call them.
+>-- **Note** -- Functions don't actually do anything when we run a file, unless we call them.
 We'll see this in action later on.

-Functions are weird in that if we don't specify a `return` statement inside of them,they won't give us anything back.
-[This website](https://www.python-course.eu/python3_functions.php) gives a great overview of how `return` works and why we need it.

 ### Great!
 Now, let's check which spaces on the board are empty, and assign a random position for a player